graezykev/dev-container/part-4.md

 You can use a spare laptop (with Windows, Mac or Linux OS) to install a VS Code and connect to the remote machine.

-If you don't like to install anything, why don't you just use a tablet device such as iPad to visit the **vscode.dev URL** and start your development.
+If you don't like to install anything, why don't you just use a tablet device such as an iPad to visit the **vscode.dev URL** and start your development.

 In some extremely urgent cases, you can even use a mobile phone to visit the **vscode.dev URL** and make some tiny code changes or run some commands on the remote machine!